ZeitOnline/z3c.celery/doc/usage.rst

 task.
 This exception takes a callable and its arguments.
 It is run in a separate transaction after ``transaction.abort()`` for the task was called.

+It is possible to pass a keyword argument ``message`` into :class:`~z3c.celery.celery.HandleAfterAbort`.
+This message will be serialized and returned to celery in the task result.
+It is not passed to the callback.

 Accessing the ``task_id`` in the task
 -------------------------------------